 If you’re looking to adopt, then consider an older or senior cat.
 These felines are no less loving, but are often overlooked for younger cats or kittens.
 Black cats also suffer their own kind of discrimination, as they are superstitiously thought of as “bad luck” and don’t photograph as well in pictures.

 Special needs cats, seniors, and “less adoptable” cats all need forever homes, too.
 Make a trip to your local shelter and meet them.
 You might be surprised and find the perfect feline for you and your home!

-If you can’t take on a cat, please consider donating to your local shelter, rescue group, or other organization so they can buy much-needed food or supplies; some shelters even accept used vehicles as a tax-deductible donation.
+If you can’t take on a cat, please consider donating to your local shelter, rescue group, or other organization so they can buy much-needed food or supplies.
+Some shelters even accept furniture or used vehicles as tax-deductible donations.
 Find a shelter near you and see how you can help.

 And if you decide you’re ready to adopt, check out our adoption page that lists animals looking for forever homes by zip code.

 Here are a few more resources that can help you get involved during Adopt a Shelter Cat Month:

 - How To Volunteer At An Animal Shelter